Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ---

-`tt` matches a token tree, which is any single token or valid collection of tokens.
+`tt` matches a token tree, which is any single token (other than delimiters) or valid collection of delimited tokens.

 Remember when we wrote `this must be present` in our silly example, each word is a token tree.

-Token trees can be delimited by parenthisis, square brackets or curly bracks so while `this must be present` is four token trees, we can make it a single token tree containaing four token trees by surrounding it in brackets.
+Token trees can be delimited by parentheses, square brackets or curly brackets so while `this must be present` is four token trees, we can make it a single token tree containing four token trees by surrounding it in brackets.

 ---

 `literal` is the specifier we already used to match against a literal value.

-This matches integers, floats, booleans, characters and a whole set of string types (string literals, raw string literals, byte string literals, C string literals).
+This matches integers, floats, booleans, characters and a whole set of string types, string literals, raw string literals, byte string literals, C string literals, and so on.

 ---

 `expr` it short for "expression".

-An expression is any token tree that has a value (eg, `String::from("Hello")` is an  expression, but `let hello = String::from("Hello");` is not).
+An expression is any token tree that has a value.

+For example, `String::from("Hello")` is an expression, but `let hello = String::from("Hello");` is not.

 ---